-Guided Walks up Snowdon with Professional Mountain Leaders
+Yr Wyddfa / Snowdon Guided Walks and Scrambles with Professional Mountain Leaders

-Snowdon, or Yr Wyddfa as written in Welsh, is the highest mountain in Wales (1,085m).
+Yr Wyddfa, or alternatively known as Snowdon is the tallest mountain in Wales (1,085m).
 The mountain has been described by Llanberis Mountain Rescue Team as 'probably the busiest in Britain', but don't let that put you off as you don't always have to follow the crowds.
-Snowdon has an impressive 8 main routes to the top, a mountain railway, plus a cafe on it's summit!
+Snowdon has at least 8 main routes to the top, a mountain railway, plus a cafe on it's summit!

-Even though we are a Lake District based company, on a yearly basis we lead hundreds of people up Snowdon, and our guides have tonnes of experience on this mountain.
-On this page you will find some information on the most popular routes up Snowdon.
+Even though we are a Lake District based company, on a yearly basis we lead hundreds of people up Yr Wyddfa / Snowdon, and our guides have tonnes of experience on this mountain.
+On this page you will find some information on the most popular routes up Yr Wyddfa / Snowdon.

 Via the Pyg & Miners Track